3vorp/Spunch-Bot/README.md

 ## an atrocity made in discord.py by `Evorp#5819` because I was bored idk

-the version of the bot I develop is not public mostly because it's a huge hazard — there's a ton of security vulnerablities I can't be bothered to fix
+the version of the bot I develop is not public mostly because I don't use any development bots out of laziness — the stuff I'm testing goes directly to production and is pushed to github independently of it being run, meaning that there's probably gonna be a lot of crashing and security flaws if I made it public

 as a result it's mostly intended to be forked and run on your own, which is why it's on github in the first place